 - Leading retail banks have 2x greater efficiency than the typical retail bank.

 The massive leap in mobile in the past year means a financial institution’s days are numbered if it can’t yet offer the digital functionality that consumers demand.
 As contactless payments have boomed during the pandemic, half of mobile users are now expected to pay by mobile wallets by 2025.
-Dig Deeper Within the next year or two, most consumers likely won’t even take a bank or credit union seriously if it lacks basic mobile functionality.
+Within the next year or two, most consumers likely won’t even take a bank or credit union seriously if it lacks basic mobile functionality.

 While many institutions have recently engaged in rapid digitization initiatives, many have been efforts to roll out a customer-facing tool.
 Not many have put sufficient focus on cost control and the back-end processes.
 Many of these technologies remain tied to physical assets and are difficult to monetize, leaving these institutions at a competitive disadvantage while they try to make up lost revenues.